 The prerequisites for taking this course are:

-– Having taken a course(s) in the fundamentals of regression analysis (e.g. least squares method) (regardless of their academic affiliation or university)
+To have already learned the basics of regression analysis (e.g. least squares method) (regardless of their academic affiliation or university)

-The courses are aimed for graduate students, but are also open to undergraduate students.
+The course is aimed at graduate students, but are also open to undergraduate students.

-• Students need to make lodging and travel arrangements on their own;
+• Students are required to make their own accommodation and travel arrangements.

 • Waseda cannot sponsor a student visa.

 Scaling Methods and Ideal Point Estimation